Fools Gold Loaf

 Quick Bite

-A legendary, ultra-caloric sandwich consisting of a hollowed-out loaf of French bread filled with an entire jar of peanut butter, a jar of jelly (grape or strawberry), and a pound of bacon.
+A legendary, ultra-caloric sandwich consisting of a hollowed-out loaf of French bread filled with an entire jar of peanut butter, a jar of jelly, and a pound of bacon.

 History